kodek16/redstone-consolidator/design/01-on-demand-computations.md

 Now let's discuss different modes of computation that we can potentially support.
 To formalize our thoughts, let's think of computation in terms of "tasks" that clients may ask the chain to run.
-Task has some number of parameters (think: asset, time interval), and running it requires some input data (which we generally assumed is stored on-chain) and produces an output (think: median price).
+Each task has some number of parameters (think: asset, time interval), and running it requires some input data (which we generally assume is stored on-chain) and produces an output (think: median price).
 We avoid the term "query" because it has a special meaning in most blockchains and implies reading data from one node without relying on any consensus mechanism.